Houston Cerebral Palsy Lawyers

 - Ataxic cerebral palsy

 The most common form of cerebral palsy is spastic cerebral palsy, making up 80% of all individuals with this condition.
-The damage that these individuals sustain causes the spinal nerves to be deficient of gamma amino butyric acid.
+The damage that these individuals sustain causes the spinal nerves to be deficient in gamma-Aminobutyric acid.
 Without it, the individual develops hypertonia of the muscles.
 The most common side effect of spastic cerebral palsy is muscle spasms, which can be managed with physical therapy.

 Athetoid or dyskinetic cerebral palsy is a mix of both hypertonia and hypotonia.
 These individuals have difficulty holding themselves in a steady position.
 Hypotonic cerebral palsy results in diminished muscle tone that causes a rag doll-like appearance.